Responsible to: Nickie Corr, Managing Director

 - To ensure the safety of the group

-- Instruct other team members regarding identified risks and their control measures.
+- Follow the instructions of the session leader regarding identified risks and their control measures.

-- Report health and safety issues to the Managing Director.
+- Report health and safety issues to the session leader.

-- Report any accidents or incidents to the Managing Director.
+- Report any accidents or incidents to the session leader.

 - To teach children through empowering, alternative outdoor education.
 Allowing them to do as much for themselves as possible and to take calculated risks.